coderodde/dt/README.md

     # or..
     add --remove bin

     # Now you are ready to go.
-Type in bash "dt root" or "dt mybin" or whatever tags you may specify.
+Type in bash "dt root" or "dt mybin" or whatever tags you may have specified.

 Enjoy! :3